Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

-To make this precise, we introduce the orthonormal weight basis of $ V(l) $ given by elements $ e^l_m $ where $ m= -l, -l + 1, \dots, l $.
-The action of generators on these basis vectors is given by
+for all $n\in|\mu|+\mathbb{N}_0$.
+Since the weight spaces of simple $\DF(SU_q(2))$-modules are all one dimensional, the map $T_n$ is specified by a scalar once we have fixed a weight basis of $V(n)$.

+For this, we will use the orthonormal weight basis with respect to the invariant inner product on $V(n)$.
+In comparison to the weight basis $v_n, v_{n-1}, \ldots, v_{-n}$ from Theorem \ref{vnexplicit}, the orthonormal basis is given by

+\nomenclature{$e^n_m$}{orthonormal basis element for the unitary $\DF(SU_q(2))$-representation $V(n)$} where $m=-n,-n+1,\ldots,n$.
+To see that it is indeed orthonormal for the invariant inner product, one can first confirm that the action of $U_q(\lie{sl}(2))$ on this basis is given by

-compare section 3.2.1 in \cite{KS}.
-Let us remark that one must be careful with statements about unitary modules in \cite{KS}, since there are different versions of the enveloping algebra in play, and their preferred real forms do not always agree under the Hopf algebra morphisms they use.
+and then check these formulas are compatible with the involution on $U_q^\mathbb{R}(\lie{su}(2))$ when they are declared to be orthonormal, compare Section 3.2.1 in \cite{KS}.
+We point out that one must be careful with statements about unitary modules in \cite{KS}, since there are different versions of the enveloping algebra in play, and their preferred real forms do not always agree under the Hopf algebra morphisms they use.